graeme-winter/jungfrau/doc/SIMULATOR.md

 ```

 Once you are used to configuring these beasties, this is not really confusing: we are just pointing to the interfaces on the machines.
 This makes me think that the machines are not powerful enough to drive 80Gb/s out.

+## 5M Simulation

+OK, so we can do a 2M at flat out, can we pull the same trick with a 5?
+Won't go flat out, but does work... just need to top out at 0.8ms cycle time.